 Editor change as follows:

-An RD initiator that sets the RDG/More PPDU field to 1 in a +HTC or DMG frame shall set the AC Constraint subfield to 1 in that frame if the
+An RD initiator that sets the RDG/More PPDU field to 1 in a +HTC or DMG frame shall set the AC Constraint subfield to 1 in that frame if the following conditions are met:

+allocation is a TXOP and the TXOP was gained through the EDCA channel access mechanism.

+In the case of a DMG frame, the Access Policy subfield in the TS Info field of the TSPEC element used to set up the TS is equal to a value different than SEMM

-allocation is a TXOP and the TXOP was gained through the EDCA channel access mechanism and shall otherwise set it to 0.
+If the allocation is not a TXOP or the TXOP is not gained through the EDCA channel access mechanism, the AC Constraint subfield shall be set to 0.

 9.28.4 Rules for RD responder